intershop/intershop-pwa/docs/project-structure.md

 ## File Name Conventions

-In accordance with the [Angular Style Guide](https://angular.io/guide/styleguide) and the [Angular CLI](https://angular.io/guide/file-structure) convention of naming generated elements in the file system, all file and folder names should use a hyphenated, lowercase structure (dash-case or kebab-case).
-Camel-case should not be used, especially since it can lead to problems when working with different operating systems, where some systems are case indifferent regarding file and folder naming (Windows).
+In accordance with the [Angular Style Guide](https://angular.io/guide/styleguide) and the [Angular CLI](https://angular.io/guide/file-structure) convention of naming generated elements in the file system, all file and folder names should use a hyphenated, lowercase structure (kebab-case). camelCase should not be used, especially since it can lead to problems when working with different operating systems, where some systems are case indifferent regarding file and folder naming (Windows).

 ## General Folder Structure